Note: This post was originally published in 2015 and has been updated for 2021.

 So you want to leverage the power of content marketing to position your company as an authority in your market?
 Smart move.
 Properly done, there is hardly any better method we know for attracting and retaining high-quality clients.

-Over time, a well-managed content marketing strategy will start to build a steady stream of pre-qualified clients that come to the table already educated on your philosophies and processes.
+Over time, a well-managed content marketing strategy will start to build a steady stream of pre-qualified clients or customers that come to the table already educated on your philosophies, culture, products & services.

-Have you ever wondered how some companies seem to be so much more effective at content marketing than others?
+Have you ever wondered how some brands seem to be so much more effective at content marketing than others?
+I mean, you know who they are.
+That competitor that seems to be everywhere.
+People are talking about them, sharing their content and their channels actually have engagement.
+I’m not talking about vanity metrics such as views and likes.
+I’m talking about real engagement.
+As in conversations and comments.
 The reason is simple.
-Every piece of content that they create is constructed with a very deliberate strategy that is substantially different to the way most people go about this.
+Every piece of content that they create is constructed with a very deliberate strategy that is substantially different to the way most brands go about this.

-Now, for the first time, we are publicly sharing with you the very same step-by-step strategy that we have been using successfully to create powerful content marketing pieces that continue to yield results for our clients every day.
+for the first time, (since it was so awesome in 2015!) we are publicly (re)sharing with you the very same step-by-step strategy that I have been using successfully to create powerful content marketing pieces that continue to yield results for our clients every day.

-We’ve even put it in the form of a useful infographic you can download and save, or print off, for quick reference when you need a refresher.
+I have even put it in the form of a useful infographic you can download, share, or print for quick reference when you need a refresher.

 So, without further ado, let’s dive deeply into the specifics of what makes a piece of Killer Content Marketing.
 Strap on your scuba mask and hold on tight, here we go…